PROFILE - Grade 11

 1) the presence of a democratic rule of law

-2) the use of armed forces in conflicts
+2) use in conflicts armed forces

 3) national isolation

-4) absolutization of national sovereignty
+4) absolutization national sovereignty

 8 .
 Are the following judgments about the ethnic identity of the people correct?